Melissa Coates: Women Superstars Uncensored (2008–2010)

 On August 23, 2008, Coates made her debut in Women Superstars Uncensored as a villainess and defeated Autumn Breeze in her debut match.
 Beginning in October, she formed a tag team called the Badass Beauties with Trixxie Lynn.
-The team made its debut on October 10 in a victory over Annie Social and Rick Cataldo.
+The team made its debut on October 10 in a victory over Annie Social and Sean Hanson pinning Hanson.
 The following day, the Badass Beauties lost to the Beatdown Betties (Roxxie Cotton and Annie Social) in the first round of a tournament for the vacant Tag Team Championship.
 After winning a number of singles matches throughout 2009, Coates gained a title match with the WSU Champion Mercedes Martinez April 3, 2010, but was unsuccessful in winning the title.
 On November 6, Coates wrestled in a six-person gauntlet match for the company's unsanctioned All Guts, No Glory Championship, but was unsuccessful as Angel Orsini, the title's creator and holder, retained the title.
 Coates left the company shortly after.